knrt10/kubernetes-basicLearning/readme.md

 kubia-5k788   1/1       Running   1          7d
 ```

-#### Accessing your web application
+### Accessing your web application

 With your pod running, how do you access it?
 Each pod gets its own IP address, but this address is internal to the cluster and isn’t accessible from outside of it.
 To make the pod accessible from the outside, you’ll expose it through a Service object.
-You’ll create a special service of type LoadBalancer, because if you create a regular service (a ClusterIP service), like the pod, it would also only be accessible from inside the cluster.
+You’ll create a special service of type LoadBalancer because if you create a regular service (a ClusterIP service), as the pod, it would also only be accessible from inside the cluster.
 By creating a LoadBalancer-type service, an external load balancer will be created and you can connect to the pod through the load balancer’s public IP.

 #### Creating a service object